 4. Watch the sunset at Lake Ruataniwha

 The best place to watch the sunset in Twizel is at Lake Ruataniwha, 2 km (1.2 mi) from Twizel.
 At sunset, the pinky-purple hues of the sky reflect on the snow-covered mountain ranges behind and onto the calm surface of the lake.
-You are likely to get some awesome shots here on a clear night.
-During the day, the lake is equally as pretty and is a bright turquoise color.
+You’re likely to get some pretty awesome shots here on a clear night!
+During the day, the lake is just as pretty and is a bright turquoise color.

 On a warm day, you are likely to see lots of local families gathered here to relax and try out water sports like kayaking, paddle boarding, and windsurfing – if you don’t have your own, you can rent these from Water Rides at the Holiday Park on-site.